//Interview with Hon Lik: original inventor of the e-cigarette

 JC: Are you pleased with the progress made by tobacco harm reductionists and next generation nicotine products globally, or frustrated they’re not being adopted more widely and quickly?

 HL: Cost is one of the hurdles on the world map and it will require further innovation to make future NGPs more affordable and accessible to everyone.
-This will inevitably occur, in my opinion, and hopefully allow adult smokers everywhere to benefit from tobacco harm reduction.
+This will inevitably occur, in my opinion, and hopefully allow adult smokers everywhere to benefit from potential tobacco harm reduction.

 JC: Do you have any thoughts of the state of the science in terms of vape/NGP research?

 HL: The growth of NGPs has kickstarted an entire new industry, not just a category.
 Now we have many brands, but if we look to the future there remains incredible room for improvement in terms of technology.
 New battery technologies could have a huge impact, as could the development of nicotine liquids with significantly improved risk profiles.
 My dream is that we can produce NGPs with no tangible negative impact on user health.
-In the future, vaping could even develop into a category intended for regular consumption like a cup of coffee… if the innovation is there.
+In the future, vaping could hopefully even develop into a category intended for regular consumption like a cup of coffee… if the innovation is there.

-JC: With the advent of newer NGPs, like heated tobacco and tobacco-free oral nicotine pouches, do you still think vaping is the most effective form of tobacco harm reduction?
+JC: With the advent of newer NGPs, like heated tobacco and tobacco-free oral nicotine pouches, do you still think vaping is the most effective form of potential tobacco harm reduction?

 HL: Yes.
-I believe vaping is currently the most effective way of facilitating tobacco harm reduction and has a proven track record in terms of helping millions of adult smokers move away from conventional cigarettes.
+I believe vaping is currently the most effective way of facilitating potential tobacco harm reduction and has a promising track record in terms of helping millions of adult smokers move away from conventional cigarettes.
 Certainly, NGPs like tobacco-free oral pouches could complement this; for instance, in terms of helping adult smokers in situations where they cannot vape, such as on a plane.

 JC: Finally, where does the inventor of e-cigarettes see NGPs in 20 years’ time… conventional cigarettes banned and tobacco harm reduction embraced?
 Nicotine potentially seen in a new light, more like caffeine?

 I am optimistic the continued development of vapes will be further enhanced by sensible and pragmatic regulation.
 In many countries, regulation doesn’t yet reflect the scientific evidence base supporting vaping, or the fact that so many former adult smokers are using them.
-In the future, thanks to the development of new technologies and the application of new materials, we’ll experience a new market growth period.
+In the future, thanks to the development of new technologies and the application of new materials, I suspect we’ll experience a new market growth period.

 JC: Are there any amazing new NGP technological innovations you foresee?